TFNS/writeups/2020-04-12-ByteBanditsCTF/notes-app/README.md

 The application let us register, login, submit a link and edit a single field "note" that will be displayed on `/profile`.

-The application code is pretty straightforward and allow us to insert markdown on our own profile page.
+The application code is pretty straightforward and allows us to insert markdown on our own profile page.

-The python code responsible of markdown rendering (md2html) is the following:
+The python code responsible for markdown rendering (md2html) is the following:

 ```python
 @app.route("/update_notes", methods=["POST"])